 The Jewish Museum Berlin is known far beyond Germany’s borders.
 Its iconic building by Daniel Libeskind and its exhibitions on Jewish history in Germany have made it a Berlin highlight for both local and international guests since its opening.

-We invite you to get to know the museum on a 90-minute-tour – designed for visitors interested in an in-depth overview.
+We invite you to get a feel for the museum on a one-hour tour – designed for visitors interested in gaining an initial overview.

 It has three main themes: